Review – Rime

 Rime is a game a lot of people never thought would actually see the light of day.
-It was initially pitched as an exclusive for both the Xbox and Playstation platformers at separate points many years ago, but after years of complete silence, the game was released for all platforms, Switch included (albeit later on this year).
-Did it turn out to be good and worth the wait?
+It was initially pitched as an exclusive for both the Xbox and Playstation platformers at separate points many years ago, but after years of complete silence, the game was released for all platforms, Switch included.
+Did it turn out to be worth the wait?

 Although a lot of people started hyping the game, believing it was some sort of Wind Waker clone (and I have no idea why, maybe due to the fact you’re on an island?), Rime is actually a story-driven puzzle-platformer, reminiscent of games like Ico, Destiny (with much more actual gameplay) and, in some segments, The Last Guardian.
 It tells the story of a castaway kid who’s stuck on an island.
 At first, all you know about the game is that you need to escape this island.
 Later on, after a few hours, the game’s story begins to unfold, without a single line of dialogue being spoken.
 Storytelling is, without a doubt, one of this game’s strongest aspects.